nickdavila/DailyMath/README.md

 ## Roadmap

 - [ ] Make more user friendly.
 Also if mispelled should allow for easy retrying to type the name and not have to re-run program
-- [ ] Right now not really scraping just re-directing to problems for each website
+- [ ] Right now not really scraping just re-directing to problems for each website, so actually scrape the website
 - [ ] Have a way to make more questions more random (worried about repeating questions), or have some sort of question pool and people can opt to choose if they want to see that question again or not
+- [ ] Quick way to restart so that if a problem is repeat/too easy, can get a new problem
 - [ ] Implement a way for people to get problems from all the classes in a question pool
 - [ ] Make this a GUI one day